-- Compliance protects the patient's rights, privacy and confidentiality of their records. - It also ensures that healthcare dollars are appropriately spent on patient care. - Voluntary compliance may help protect the lab from severe penalties or damages in the case of an audit and investigation.
+- Compliance protects the patient's rights, privacy and confidentiality of their records. - It also ensures that healthcare dollars are appropriately spent on patient care. - Voluntary compliance may help protect the lab from severe penalties or damages in case of an audit and investigation.

-Beaumont Health System recognizes that it has an obligation to its patients, its payers, its employees and the communities it serves to observe and maintain the law and high standards of integrity and business ethics.
-The Beaumont Code of Business and Ethical Conduct provides the general principles and guidance in meeting these standards.
+Beaumont Health recognizes that it has an obligation to its patients, payers, employees and the communities it serves to observe and maintain the law and high standards of integrity and business ethics.
+The Beaumont Health Business Ethics and Compliance Policy provides the general principles and guidance for meeting these standards.